nguyenpham/ocgdb/README.md

 Fields PlyCount, WhiteElo, BlackElo and ones for IDs (such as ID, EventID) should be INTEGER.
 Fields Moves1 and Moves2 should be BLOB.
 Other fields should be TEXT.

+### NULL
+Except for fields of identicals such EventID, SiteID, WhiteID, BlackID, values of other fields could be NULL.

 ## FEN field
 A FEN string of each game could be stored (FEN strings) in that field.
 If the game starts from start-position, it could be saved as a NULL string.